ersanchez/instructional-design/baofeng_uv-5r/objectives.md

 ### Psychomotor Objectives

+Given a computer with a functioning USB port, a USB-to-UV5R cable, and the CHIRP software pre-installed:

 * connect the radio to a computer with a USB cable
+* download the stock configuration image from the radio prior to changing anything
 * set the power-on message (PONMGS)
 * enable or disable the ability to transmit on a channel-by-channel basis
 * set the scan mode
-* change settings using software
+* select channels to include or exclude when scanning
+* switch the feedback voice between Chinese and English
+* set the text visible on the power-on screen
+* set the scan mode
+* locate the means of resetting the device to factory settings
 * upload CHIRP profile to the radio
-* switch the feedback voice between Chinese and English
-* reset the device to factory settings

 ### Cognitive Objectives

+Given a list of options:

-* what are the must-have settings for amateur radio operation?
+* recall the must-have settings for amateur radio operation?
-* when and why would you want to disable transmitting on one channel or all channels?
+* identify the reasy why would you might want to disable transmitting on one channel or all channels?

 ### Affective Objectives

 ## Terminal Objective \#6

-Given a Baofeng UV-5R HT, a USB connector cable, and a computer with CHIRP software installed, program repeater settings the Baofeng UV-5R using CHIRP software.
+Program repeater settings into the UV-5R using CHIRP software.

 ### Psychomotor Objectives

+Given a Baofeng UV-5R HT, a USB connector cable, a computer with an internet connection and with CHIRP software installed, program repeater settings the Baofeng UV-5R using CHIRP software.

 * connect the radio to a computer with a USB cable
+* download repeater information for your locale using an external source
+* enter the transmit frequency
+* enter a name for the frequency
+* enter the Tone Mode
+* enter the Tone value
+* enter the frequency offset direction
+* enter the frequency offset value
+* enter the transmit/receive mode
+* enter the transmit power level
+* select or deselect channel for being skipped during scanning
 * upload CHIRP profile to the radio
-* download repeater information
-* set the text visible on the power-on screen
-* remove a channel from scanning list
-* add a channel to scanning list
-* set the scan mode

 ### Cognitive Objectives

+Given a list of options:

+* recall the purpose of the tone mode
+* identify the frequency offset for the VHF amateur radio band
+* identify the frequency offset for the UHF amateur radio band
+* recall the requirements for transmitting power value
-* Why would you want to have a list of channels to scan?
+* recall why you would want to have a list of channels to scan

 ### Affective Objectives